She found her birth father via DNA. He’s a fugitive accused of killing his whole family.

 About three years ago, an Oregon doctor and former sperm donor learned on Ancestry.com that he had unknowingly fathered at least 19 children, all of whom lived a short drive away from his own family.
 Two childhood best friends in Maryland recently unearthed the fact that they share a father.
 Others have learned that their family doctor was actually their biological parent, or that their dad had a second secret family.

-Yet even as genealogical databases become increasingly popular, few can claim to have found ties to a fugitive who is believed to still on the loose.
+Yet even as genealogical databases become increasingly popular, few can claim to have found ties to a fugitive believed to still be on the loose.
 In 2016, the FBI said a team of federal and local law enforcement officers had spent the past two years following up on more than 650 leads to locate Bishop.

 When she first conducted a 23andMe DNA test around the same time, Gillcrist told WECT, she only received one distant family connection from the vial of spit she had sent in: Susan Gillmor, a third cousin living in Maine.